 Typical cyber-physical application for health care use expensive proprietary hardware that it is not feasible for a patient to take home.
-Mobile cyber-physical applications that can monitor patient health using onboard sensors or connected external sensors can be produced and delivered to patients much more affordably.
+Mobile cyber-physical systems that can monitor patient health using onboard sensors or connected external sensors can be produced and delivered to patients much more affordably.
 Moreover, these mobile cyber-physical health systems can use standard IP networking to send data back to Internet services that aggregate information for doctors.

-We are currently investigating the use of smartphone accelerometers and networked Bluetooth accelerometers to provide continual real-time monitoring of the symptoms of Parkinson's disease.
-As shown in Figure 4.3, the mobile cyber-physical application that we are developing will collect tremor characteristics from patients and then relay this information to an Internet service.
+In current work, we are investigating the use of smartphone accelerometers and networked Bluetooth accelerometers to provide continual real-time monitoring of the symptoms of Parkinson's disease.
+As shown in Figure 4.3, the mobile cyber-physical system that we are developing will collect tremor characteristics from patients and then relay this information to an Internet service.
 Doctors will then use this service to see trends in symptoms over the course of a day and adjust medication dosages more precisely.

 Collecting data from onboard smartphone sensors is relatively easy for a mobile cyber-physical application.
-Processing and disseminating data in real-time becomes much more challenging for our Parkinson's monitoring application or other applications that use multiple external sensors networked through USB, Bluetooth, or other means.
-Developers of cyber-physical applications must therefore determine appropriate architectures that can buffer data when cellular connections are unavailable, yet not overrun device memory.
+In the case of our Parkinson's monitoring application or other applications that use multiple external sensors networked through USB, Bluetooth, or other means, processing and disseminating data in real-time becomes much more challenging.
+Developers of cyberphysical application must determine appropriate architectures that can buffer data when cellular connections are unavailable yet not overrun device memory.

-Fig. 10 Mobile Cyber-physical Application for Real-time Monitoring of Parkinson's Disease Symptoms
+Fig. 10 Mobile Cyber-physical System for Real-time Monitoring of Parkinson's Disease Symptoms